 It’s only as we peel away the layers of stress that we realize how much pressure we (or life) had put upon ourselves.

-Since I was forced to give up my day job, I love having the freedom to:
+Since I was forced to give up my day job due to chronic illness, I love having the freedom to:

 - Get up when I please in the morning

 - Work when I want

 - Exercise when I want